 - The City does not currently have written policies and procedures for internal controls which includes a fixed asset capitalization policy.
 Without written policies, duties for employees may not be clear and inconsistencies could occur when recording transactions especially when employee turnover occurs.
-The City should develop and implement written policies and procedures for capitalization and accounting to ensure duties are known and transactions will be recorded consistently across fiscal years. - 2.
-In 2018, we noted that Forms 1099 were not issued for contractors of the City, most notably the previous City Clerk.
-By not issuing Forms 1099 in a timely manner the City is subject to late filing fees for each Form 1099 not issued up to a maximum fee of \$270.
-The City should issue Forms 1099 to all contractors on an annual basis and in a timely manner in order to avoid late filing fees. - 3.
-In 2018, the City had not created and approved an investment policy or appointed an investment officer in order to provide guidelines to handle investments for the City.
-Without an investment policy the City might create an investment portfolio that is of high risk and may not have a return on investment that will help meet City objectives.
-Also the lack of an officer to properly review investment periodically could lead to a poorly performing portfolio and possible loss of funds.
-The City should create and approve an investment policy that outlines the type of investments the City can use in their portfolio.
-Additionally, an investment officer should be appointed that has appropriate knowledge to review investment performance periodically.
-During fiscal year 2019, the City created and approved an investment policy and appointed an investment officer. - 4.
+The City should develop and implement written policies and procedures for various items to ensure duties are known and transactions will be recorded consistently across fiscal years. - 2.
 The City currently does not have a fund usage policy to state how funds are to be used in the future.
 By not creating and using a fund usage policy, the City may use funds for expenditures that were to be used for other specified expenditures (i.e. restricted, committed, assigned fund balances).
 The City should develop a fund usage policy that clearly states how funds are to be used and if multiple classifications are available use, the funds should be spent from restricted fund balance first, committed second, and assigned third.
-Unassigned funds can be spent at the City's discretion. - 5.
-In our sample of disbursements, we noted that some bills were not paid timely.
-The City should pay all bills and fees on a timely basis in order to avoid additional charges.
-The City did not have this issue during fiscal year 2019.
+Unassigned funds can be spent at the City's discretion.